 Stroll the Streets of the French Quarter

-From there, start your stroll down one of the streets in the French Quarter.
+From there, start your stroll down one of the streets in the area.

 The historic French Quarter is lined with quaint creole cottages and ornate buildings with wrought-iron balconies.

-Or check out Frenchman st, a classier version of Bourbon St, here you can find great jazz venues, book stores and record shops and of course great food.
+Or check out Frenchmen Street, a classier version of Bourbon Street.
+Frenchmen Street has great jazz venues, book stores and record shops and of course great food.

 Walk Through the New Orleans Pharmacy Museum

-If you’re into weird and unique history then while you are in this part of the French Quarter check out the New Orleans Pharmacy Museum.
+If you’re into weird and unique history then definitely check out the New Orleans Pharmacy Museum.

 It is the United State’s first licensed pharmacy and you’ll also learn a little history of voodoo and old fashioned remedies used in New Orleans.